Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry

-Geometrically, the inner products in \eqref{eq:Yukawa_L} are a very natural way to obtain scalars: we are measuring \lq{}internal angles\rq{} between the different particles seen as vector fields on the same spaces.
-Thus I take this form of \eqref{eq:Yukawa_L}, namely $\langle \langle \mathbf{L}_L, \boldsymbol{\varphi}\rangle_2, e_R\rangle_1$, to be a more transparent interpretation of the Yukawa term for leptons.
-Once one determines the inner product, there is no geometric justification to scale each such term by a complex number (or, more generally, to find alternative maps involving the group centraliser).
+The inner products in \eqref{eq:Yukawa_L} are geometrically natural: they measure internal angles between particle fields on the same spaces.
+Once the inner product is fixed, there is no geometric justification for scaling by complex numbers or invoking the group centraliser.
+The inner product does the real work.

-Chirality shows up in the fact that only left-handed particles have components in $E^2$; right-handed particles do not. $e_R$ couples to the $\bb C^1$ components of $\mathbf{L}_L$ and $\boldsymbol{\varphi}$.
-Neutrinos don\rq{}t acquire mass, but not because they are orthogonal to the Higgs---which they are---but because we have not included right-handed neutrinos in our particle content.
-Had we included right-handed neutrinos, they would acquire mass by coupling to the `symplectic dual' of the neutrino; this is what happens in the case of quarks.\footnote{Because of this feature, the Yukawa terms for leptons are diagonal in generations: these mass terms don\rq{}t mix, say electrons with muons and taus.}
+Chirality shows up here: only left-handed particles have components in $E^2$.
+Neutrinos do not acquire mass---not because they are orthogonal to the Higgs (which they are), but because we have not included right-handed neutrinos.
+Had we included them, they would couple to what I call the `symplectic dual' of the Higgs; this is what happens for quarks.\footnote{For this reason, lepton Yukawa terms are diagonal in generations: they do not mix electrons with muons or taus.}